jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 ## Part 7 — Excise and excise-equivalent duties

 ### 68 Manufacture of excisable goods
-Subject to such exceptions as may be provided for under this Act, no person shall manufacture goods specified in Part A of Schedule 3 to this Act except in a manufacturing area that is licensed under this Act.
+(1) No person may manufacture goods specified in Part A of the Excise and Excise-equivalent Duties Table except in a manufacturing area that is licensed under this Act.
+(2) Subsection (1) is subject to any exceptions provided for under this Act.

 ### 68A Exemption for tobacco manufactured for personal use
 (1) Section 68 does not apply to the manufacture of tobacco in a private house or dwelling place, but only if and as long as the conditions specified in subsection (2) are met.